 How to Start a Cannabis Brand

-Consumers care more than ever about health and sustainability.
-Plus, large food corporations are funding + acquiring smaller companies with innovative food products.
+States are legalizing the industry and customers are more open to weed than ever.
+Plus, large corporations are funding + acquiring smaller companies with innovative products.
 It’s a great market either way!

-But the food product market is a heavily regulated one so you’ll need to follow the law closely.
+But the cannabis market is a heavily regulated one so you’ll need to follow the law closely.
 Here’s what you need to know…

 1. Start your company

 If you’re operating a business without registering as an LLC or Corporation, you’re taking a big risk.
 Your personal assets can be taken to pay your business debts.
 That means you can lose your car, house, and bank account on a product injury, a bad business deal, or a freak accident.

 This is so important for cannabis brands because you never know how your product will react to people’s allergies or health.
 If someone develops a reaction to your product, you can be sued for damages.

 Youʼll start by completing the state paperwork to register your entity.
 First, you'll need to decide what kind of entity is the best fit for you.